COVID-19 doesn’t distinguish by charge.

 Fostering Accountability Among Young Adults: Restorative Justice as a Developmentally Targeted Intervention

 Young adults are capable of causing both relatively trivial and very serious harm.
 They are also, as we continue to learn, uncommonly capable of change.
-Our challenge, then, is to identify strategies that increase the likelihood of positive transformation.
-Much of the recent research on adolescent development, particularly from developmental psychology and brain science, has led to calls for mercy for young adults who cause harm.

 Toward a Humane, Event-Centered Language for Talking about People Involved in Crime and Violence.